 Interpersonal skills are crucial to making friends, being a spectacular team player and bossing up with empathy if you run a small business or work in a leadership role.
 However, confident communication can be hard to master across different environments, so if you struggle to build a relationship at work or make small talk in the office, watch this video.

-I’m going to show you 3 interpersonal communication principles that can change your rapport building skills for the better.
+I’m going to show you three interpersonal communication principles that can change your rapport-building skills for the better.

 If you want to increase your speaking confidence, level up your interpersonal skills